Vestibular Schwannoma (Acoustic Neuroma, neurilemmoma or eighth nerve tumour)

 - Death, stroke, haemorrhage, brain injury

-Acoustic neuroma should be differentiated from other three most common cerebellopontine angle tumours, e.g. meningioma, primary cholesteatoma and arachnoidal cyst.
+Acoustic neuroma should be differentiated from the other three most common cerebellopontine angle tumours, e.g. meningioma, primary cholesteatoma and arachnoidal cyst.
 One should also rule out Meniere’s disease.

 - Acoustic neuroma